 - Designated scrub jackets with insignia may be worn with scrubs for comfort while in the clinical area. - Appropriate undergarments must be worn and should not be visible through the uniform. - Tattoos should remain as covered as possible.
 Arm, leg, and neck/head tattoos must be fully covered while the uniform is worn.
 This can be achieved by wearing a white long sleeve shirt under the uniform top, or white hose if a skirt is worn.
 Students may be asked to cover hard to conceal tattoos (behind the ears and on the neck or face) with band aids or make-up/concealer.
-Tattoos on the wrist or hands do not have to be covered unless they contain bad language or offensive symbols/images. - For safety and infection control, jewelry that is allowed: one ring on the left ring finger, one small stud type earring per ear, in the lobe area only.
-No other body jewelry this means eye brows, tongue, nose, cheeks, ornaments, or decorations are allowed.

-- Hair must be neat, clean, off the shoulders and in a style that will not compromise safety (for example hair will not fall or obstruct vision or fall forward over work area).
+Tattoos on the wrist or hands do not have to be covered unless they contain bad language or offensive symbols/images. - For safety and infection control, minimal jewelry is allowed: one ring on the left ring finger, one small stud type earring per ear, in the lobe area only.
+No other body jewelry, this means eyebrows, tongue, nose, cheeks, ornaments, or decorations are allowed. - Hair must be neat, clean, off the shoulders and in a style that will not compromise safety (for example hair will not fall or obstruct vision or fall forward over work area).
 Hair pins/clips must match hair color.
 No extreme hair color, accessories, or bands are allowed.
-No head coverings permitted. - Beards, mustaches and sideburns must be neatly trimmed; otherwise, face should be shaved clean.
-Extreme styles are not permitted. - Community uniform consists of designated blue AC Nursing Program shirt with black or khaki pants.
+No head coverings permitted. - Beards, mustaches and sideburns must be neatly trimmed; otherwise, the face should be shaved clean.
+Extreme styles are not permitted. - Community uniform consists of a designated blue AC Nursing Program shirt with black or khaki pants.
 Pants should not restrict movement during clinical activities.
-"Skinny" or tight-fitting styles are not permitted.
+"Skinny" or tightfitting styles are not permitted. - No short shorts may be worn in class, lab, or clinical activities.